 I worked two jobs during the school year on campus.
 During the summers I worked in retail and as a camp counselor to save as much as I could.

 In September of 2010, my boyfriend and I secured ourselves Working Holiday Visas in New Zealand and flew on a one-way ticket to Auckland with only $2,500 in my bank account.

 The rest is history.
-I was able to get some seasonal work and retail work in New Zealand and saved a ton so that I could live in and travel the entire country in 14 months.
+I was able to do some workaway and work exchange programs to keep me going in New Zealand and saved a ton so that I could live in and travel the entire country in 14 months.

 Then I moved to Australia and got a Working Holiday Visa there.
 Again I got a retail job pretty easily and the minimum wage was so high there, so I saved and saved and spent two years living in and traveling around Australia (with a 5-week trip to Bali in there somewhere, too).